 The cake is done when the top is firm and cracks under slight pressure.

-Sprinkle with powdered sugar (confectioner’s/icing sugar) and serve warm with a scoop of ice-cream, or at room temperature with fresh berries, strawberry coulis or cherry sauce.
+Sprinkle with powdered sugar (confectioner’s/icing sugar) and serve warm or at room temperature with a scoop of ice-cream, or fresh berries, a strawberry coulis or cherry sauce.

 Gluten-free Kladdkaka

-Kladdkaka can be made gluten free by substituting the flour for ground almonds (almond flour or almond meal).
-This will give a slightly more dense texture, with a delicious flavour.
+This molten chocolate cake can be made gluten free by substituting the flour for ground almonds (almond flour or almond meal).
+This will give a slightly more dense texture with a delicious flavour.

 Serving

-Kladdkaka is delicious served warm with a scoop of ice cream, or at room temperature with a dusting of powdered sugar and a drizzle of my Easy Strawberry Coulis.
+Kladdkaka is delicious served warm with a scoop of ice cream, or at room temperature with a dusting of powdered sugar and a drizzle of strawberry sauce or cherry sauce.

 Make ahead and storing